aharonium/opensiddur.org/posts/HTML/compilations/anthologies/personal-and-paraliturgical/tahnunei-bat-yehudah-andachtsbuch-fur-israelitische-frauenzimmer-by-meir-letteris-1846.html.md

 Prayer of a mother whose child is sick
 Prayer of thanksgiving after recovery
 Prayer of a widow
-Prayer of a waif
+Prayer of an orphan
 For servants
-Prayer of a woman when epidemics or epidemic diseases are approaching Prayer of an aged woman
+<a href="/?p=41459">Prayer of a woman when epidemics or epidemic diseases are approaching</a>
+Prayer of an aged woman
 Prayer for all penitential and fast days
 Atonement (סדר כפרות)